mhausenblas/mkdocs-template/README.md

-# Experiments around GitHub Actions
+# Example MkDocs deploy GitHub Action

-Let's trigger it!
+This is a template that uses the  [MkDocs deploy](https://github.com/marketplace/actions/deploy-mkdocs) GitHub action.